 (6) Identifying controls, policies and procedures for relevant assertions - Using a top-down, risk-based approach, the certifying officers design components of ICFR to address each relevant assertion.
-The certifying officers do not need to design all possible components of ICFR to address each relevant assertion, but wowldshould identify and design an appropriate combination of preventive and detective controls, policies and procedures to address all relevant assertions.
+The certifying officers do not need to design all possible components of ICFR to address each relevant assertion, but would identify and design an appropriate combination of preventive and detective controls, policies and procedures to address all relevant assertions.

-The certifying officers should would consider the efficiency with which of evaluating an issuer's ICFR design could be evaluated when designing an appropriate combination of ICFR components.
+The certifying officers should consider the efficiency with which an issuer's ICFR design could be evaluated when designing an appropriate combination of ICFR components.
 If more than one potential control, policy or procedure could address a relevant assertion, certifying officers could select the control, policy or procedure that would be easiest to evaluate (e.g., automated control vs. manual control).
-Similarly, if a control, policy or procedure can be designed to address more than one relevant assertion, then certifying officers could choose it rather than a control, policy or procedure that addresses only one relevant assertion.
-For example, the certifying officers would consider whether any entity-wide controls exist that adequately address more than one relevant assertion or improve the efficiency of evaluating operating effectiveness because such entity-wide controls negate the need to design and evaluate other components of ICFR at multiple locations or business units.
+Similarly, if a control, policy or procedure can be designed to address more than one relevant assertion then certifying officers could choose it rather than a control, policy or procedure that addresses only one relevant assertion.

-When designing a combination of controls, policies and procedures, the certifying officers should also consider how the components in section 6.8 subsection 6.7(2) of the Policy interact with each other.
+When designing a combination of controls, policies and procedures, the certifying officers should also consider how the components in section 6.8 of the Policy interact with each other.
 For example, the certifying officers should consider how information technology general controls interact with controls, policies and procedures over initiating, authorizing, recording, processing and reporting transactions.